AzaanUllah-Khan/Discord-UI-Clone/README.md

 # 🎮 Discord Clone

-Welcome to the **Discord Clone** project!
+Welcome to the **Discord Clone** project !
 This project aims to replicate the look and feel of Discord using HTML, CSS, and JavaScript.
 It is fully responsive and includes many animations to enhance the user experience.

 ## 📋 Table of Contents